 Neither of these devices were sent to me for a review.
-I paid MSRP for both devices.
+I paid MSRP for both the Unifi Dream Machine Pro and USP-Plug.

 First lets set the tone.
 My original network setup was as follows: